 During the 1960s, they had many successful songs in music charts in Europe, Australia, South Africa, South America, parts of the USSR and the United States.
 Some of the most successful were “Charmaine” (1963); “Diane“, “I Believe” (1964), “Ramona” and “I Wouldn’t Trade You for the World” (1964); “Marie” (written by Irving Berlin) and “In the Chapel in the Moonlight” (1965).

 In 1965 they had the ‘most played juke box track’ with “The Stars Will Remember” from a film they made with then-current DJ Sam Costa.
 Their last big hit in the UK was a cover of the Paul Simon song “The Sound of Silence” which reached No. 3 in April 1966.

-In 2008, a compilation CD, I Believe – The Very Best of The Bachelors, featuring the 1960s hits together with two new songs recorded by Con and Dec Cluskey, was released through Universal who had acquired the Decca catalogue (available in the US as an import from Uni Classics Jazz UK, reached #7 in the UK Radio One album chart 27 July – 2 Aug 2008.
+In 2008, a compilation CD, I Believe – The Very Best of The Bachelors, featuring the 1960s hits together with two new songs recorded by Con and Dec Cluskey, was released through Universal.
+They had acquired the Decca catalogue (available in the US as an import from Uni Classics Jazz UK,) reached #7 in the UK Radio One album chart 27 July – 2 Aug 2008.
 (Wikipedia).

 CONTACT US #StaySafe #BeNice